croaky/homebrewing/batches/1-hop-bursted-ipa.md

 Add a drop of Star-San to each clean bottle.
 Rinse each bottle with water.
 Spray thief, test tube, and hydrometer with Star-San.

-Remove rubber stopper and airlock.
-Use thief to take sample of beer into test tube.
-[Take a hydrometer reading][hydrometer].

-[hydrometer]: ../hydrometer.md

 Insert siphon tube halfway into secondary fermenter and stir slowly for a minute.